nicolaslahimasy/Project-ST2OOS/README.md

-This is Nicolas Lahimasy project, I2 Software Engineering at Efrei Paris
+This is Nicolas Lahimasy project, I2 Software Engineering at Efrei Paris, you can navigate to the master branch to see the project